zb95/2016-ABAPlus/INSTALL.md

     sudo pip3 install numpy django

 To install clingo, download `https://sourceforge.net/projects/potassco/files/clingo/4.5.4/clingo-4.5.4-source.tar.gz/download` .
-In a terminal, change to the directory where you downloaded it and enter the following (The sed statement fixes a bug in term.cc by inserting the line '#include <cmath>'.)
+In a terminal, change to the directory where you downloaded it and enter the following.
+(The sed statement fixes a bug in term.cc by inserting the line `#include <cmath>`.)

     sudo apt-get install build-essential scons bison re2c tar xvfz clingo-4.5.4-source.tar.gz